Gitesh08/codetip-generator/README.md

 ## 💡 Today's Tip

-- **Pro Tip:**  Before wrestling with a bug for hours,  *Google it*.
-Seriously.
-You're not the first person to experience the joys of a mysteriously vanishing semicolon (or whatever your current nemesis is).
-The internet's a vast, searchable repository of pre-solved problems – and a whole lot less frustrating than staring blankly at your code.
-(Bonus points if you include the specific error message in your search!)
+- **Pro Tip:**  Before wrestling with a bug for hours,  **Google it first.**  Seriously.
+You're not the first person to have this incredibly unique and never-before-seen problem.
+Save your sanity (and your hair).
+Then, if Google fails you, *then* you can unleash your debugging fury.
+Think of it as a warm-up before the real coding Olympics.

 ---

-### 📅 Last Updated: 2025-02-16 08:18
+### 📅 Last Updated: 2025-02-16 16:18

 Keep coding, keep improving, and don't forget to laugh along the way!
 Want to contribute or suggest tips?
 Open an issue or pull request!